-If your motor home is equipped with a slide out system, it is imperative the operating instructions be followed every time the room is extended and retracted.
+Your motor home is equipped with a slide out system.
+It is imperative the operating instructions be followed every time the room is extended and retracted.
 Failure to follow the operating instructions can cause damage to components or cause readjustment of the room to be necessary.
 Operating instructions are posted in your unit.